ympbyc/closure-tcljs/README.md

 * Enum with `@enum` to TypeScript `Interface`
 * Dependencies of Closure Library files
 * Arity overloading with `IFn` (Optional Parameters)
-* Derive annotations for constructor functions such as `Number.` from corresponding classes' constructor
-* `Object.<string, Some>` this should be easy
 * One stop build system with Grunt or Gulp